HOW SMART MARKETERS FIT MORE IN

 So, it’s working.
 If you follow what we’ve been talking about, it will work.

-So, Tracey tell me what apps you like to use and how does the iPhone differ from the apps that are available for android?
+So, Tracey tell me what apps you like to use and how does the iPhone differs from the apps that are available for android?

 Tracey Gayner: My favourite ones would have to be, definitely without a doubt, ‘Buffer’, which is what we’re going to talk about today.

 Which we talked about last time in the last episode.